HaxeCheckstyle/haxe-checkstyle/README.md

 Automated code analysis tool ideal for projects that want to enforce coding conventions.

-Code conventions improve readability, allowing team members to understand new code easily.
+Code conventions improve readability, allowing team members to understand each others code better.

 Please note that this project was originally created by [@mcheshkov](https://github.com/mcheshkov) called [haxelint](https://github.com/mcheshkov/haxelint).
 So full credit to him.